On tour in The Beatles vans...

 Doran also sold Beatles manager Brian Epstein a white Ford Thames van, which

-they used for touring from early 63’.
+they used for touring from July 62’.

 Doran and Brian Epstein obviously became good friends because some